What is the preferred fluid for sport?

 How can I ensure that my children are hydrated?

-It is difficult to remind children to continually drink fluids with all the distraction and excitement of play or sports.
-To make water more appealing, try adding a wedge of lemon or lime, or flavouring with herbs like mint, or spices including ginger.
+- Make water more appealing, by adding a wedge of lemon or lime, or flavouring with herbs like mint, or spices including ginger

 - Encourage children to drink fluid ‘not to feel thirsty’

 - After activity encourage fluids such as water and/or plain or flavoured milk